BvDod/Vector-Quantized-ViT-VAE-Image-Reconstruction/readme.md

 ## Demonstration: Reconstruction on 3 different datasets
-The effectivity of the implementation was shown on three different datasets: MNIST, SLT10 and a Pneumonia Chest X-Ray dataset.
-The datasets were chosen to cover a variaty of resolutions, levels of image diversity, and presence of color.
+The effectiveness of the implementation was shown on three different datasets: MNIST, SLT10 and a Pneumonia Chest X-Ray dataset.
+The datasets were chosen to cover a variety of resolutions, levels of image diversity, and presence of color.
+The latent representation of these datasets was set at 1/16 of the dataset resolution.
+For color-images, this results in a size reduction of **98%** from the input to the latent representation.

 ### Pneumonia Chest X-Ray dataset
 <details>